VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 ### Add "Delegated" status

-In Helpdesk Customizer- Status  create new status "Delegated".
+In Helpdesk Customizer - Status create new status "Delegated".
 It will be used by Azure DevOps connector.

 ### Create Additional fields for the Account